-The nutrient requirement of the following crop may differ to normal practice in respect to application timing and amount used depending on the cover crop species
+The nutrient requirement of the following crop may differ to normal practice in respect to application timing and amount used depending on the cover crop species within the mix.

 The C:N ratio of a particular mix will determine the time it will take and how much nitrogen will be required from the soil N reserve to decompose the cover crop residue and release nutrients to the following crop.
-This is because the soil micro-organisms require a C:N ratio of 24:1 to work efficiently and maintain a healthy halanced soil
+This is because the soil microorganisms require a C:N ratio of 24:1 to work efficiently and maintain a healthy balanced soil.

-Cover crop residues with a higher C:N ratio will require more N from the soil and therefore less is initially available to the following crop, inhibiting growth.
+C:N ratio will require more N from the soil and therefore less is initially available to the following crop, inhibiting growth.

-Low C:N ratio residues including N fixing species will release excess N quickly boosting early crop growth and reducing
+Low C:N ratio residues including N fixing species will release excess N quickly boosting early crop growth and reducing the overall N requirement.

-The target is to maintain a crop residue covering the soil surface with a C:N ratio of between 25 and 30 to help maintain a healthy living soil that will release
+The target is to maintain a crop residue covering the soil surface with a C:N ratio of between 25 and 30 to help maintain a healthy living soil that will release nutrients at a uniform rate.